cturbelin/influenzanet-eu-db/doc/Eurostat.md

 	* All years from 2009
 	* use "With code" option (avoid "label"), with Total
 	* Include all age groups (including total, unknown and sometimes several upper bounds)
-    * Inclde "Flag and Footnotes"
+    * Include "Flag and Footnotes"

 Expected columns are :
  * "TIME" : Year of population
  * "GEO" : NUTS 2 code
  * "SEX" : "T","F","M"
- * "AGE" : Age group code for ex "Y45-49", "TOTAL", "UNK" (for unknown), Y_GE80
+ * "AGE" : Age group code for ex.
+"Y45-49", "TOTAL", "UNK" (for unknown), Y_GE80 (for upper bounds)
  * "Value" : Population for the strata (English notation, "," as thousands separator)
  * "Flag and Footnotes"